SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Utility documentation.md

 ## Layer : [`value`,`value`...] (=> `Key`) optional
 Shows an input dialog, for the user, the user can only chose one of them, then the value is stored in an array called `Layers`, each `Layer` represent a fold, the folders then are created in ascending order ( first layer is created first), each containing the folder after it.

+>[!warning]
-Note that too many layers will negatively affect the performance of your vault.
+>Too many layers will negatively affect the performance of your vault.

 storing that value in a `key` is optional.